Mariah Carey's Christmas special is truly the greatest gift of all - KESQ

 Ballerina Misty Copeland gets a solo as a sugar plum fairy, while Carey gets lost in a forest.
 When she stumbles upon a gospel choir and a baby grand piano, she takes advantage of her good luck and sings “Oh Holy Night.”

 Carey wakes up back at home in full glam thinking it was all a dream, but Eichner reappears in her living room to tell her to get to the show.
-She’s next dressed in a wedding gown to sing “Joy To the World,” while her kids and a dance troupe dance around her.
+She’s next dressed in a wedding gown to sing “Joy To the World,” while her kids and others dance around her.

 Meanwhile, this was all just a story Tiffany Haddish has been reading us while sitting in a cozy cabin, though Carey still closes out the show.
 After Haddish calls for an encore, Carey appears in a red velvet nutcracker mini dress to sing “All I Want for Christmas.”